 The holiday season is a time to spend with families and friends.
 But for service members and veterans, the holidays can be a challenge.
-According to the U.S. Department of Veterans Affairs, 11 to 20 percent of veterans who served in Operations Iraqi Freedom and Enduring Freedom suffer from post traumatic stress (PTS) over a year’s time.
+According to the U.S. Department of Veterans Affairs, 11 to 20 percent of veterans who served in Operations Iraqi Freedom and Enduring Freedom suffer the effects of Post-Traumatic Stress (PTS) over a year’s time.
 And the National Coalition for Homeless Veterans estimates that more than 39,000 veterans are homeless on any given night.
 So, how can you support our service members and veterans who have sacrificed their lives for our country?
 Review these ways to show your support for the men and women who have served our country.

 Know the signs of PTS.